Gasols’ game: Brothers Pau, Marc await NBA All-Star history

-Teammates with their national team, once traded for each other and sharing a lifetime love of basketball that developed in their grandmother's backyard in Spain, Marc and Pau Gasol will make history as the first brothers to start in the All-Star game.
+Teammates for Spain, once traded for each other, and sharing a lifetime love of basketball that developed in their grandmother’s backyard, Marc and Pau Gasol will make history as the first brothers to start in the All-Star game on Sunday.

-"That jump ball is going to symbolize a lot of things, different ways to do things with the same kind of goal and what we stand for as players and as men, so that jump ball is going to be unique," Marc said Monday.
-"It's hard to put into words what that jump ball is going to mean."
+“That jump ball is going to symbolize a lot of things, different ways to do things with the same kind of goal, and what we stand for as players and as men, so that jump ball is going to be unique,” Marc said this week.
+“It’s hard to put into words what that jump ball is going to mean.”

 Not for those who know the brothers best.

-"When you're close to somebody like I am with those two guys, you feel really special," said Knicks guard Jose Calderon, a longtime teammate of the Gasols on the Spanish national team.
+“When you’re close to somebody like I am with those two guys, you feel really special,” said New York Knicks guard Jose Calderon, a longtime teammate of the Gasols with Spain.

-"We've been working together and playing together for so many years, so it's like a brother, like family.
-I think it's really great for Spanish basketball, for Spain, even for the NBA.
-You've got two brothers starting for two different conferences.
-I don't know if that is going to happen again in basketball."
+“We’ve been working together and playing together for so many years, so it’s like a brother, like family.
+It’s really great for Spanish basketball, for Spain, even for the NBA.
+You’ve got two brothers starting for two different conferences.
+I don’t know if that is going to happen again in basketball.”

 It’s the first time two brothers will start the All-Star game.
 They are the first siblings to play in the same game since Tom and Dick Van Arsdale in 1970 and ’71.